exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 3 - When Darkness Wakes.md

 Instead, they were a chokepoint of chaos.

-Kaelen stood in what passed for a line, watching guards try to process the flood of refugees while maintaining some semblance of security.
+Kaelen stood in what passed for a line—two days since they'd left Oakhaven, and the world had already turned upside down.
+He watched guards try to process the flood of refugees while maintaining some semblance of security.
 It wasn't going well.
 People shouted, children cried, and the smell of unwashed bodies and fear hung thick in the air.

 "This is a disaster," Lyra observed beside him, bow slung across her back but hand never far from it.
 "They're not equipped for this volume of displaced people."